openUC2/UC2-GIT/TheBOX/PolarBOX/Readme.md

 # Polar BOX

-The PolarBOX is an UC2 toolbox that can be built 10 different polarization experiments.
+The PolarBOX is an UC2 toolbox that can be built 10 different polarization experiments with 3D printed blocks.
+You just need basic and cheap components for preparing your own polarBOX.

+*What is the polarization of the light?*

+Light is

 *more explanation please*
 *add box photo here*